 The sculpture, which was completed in 2009, "embodies the story of my journey through extensive medical trauma and treatment to better health and a life coping with chronic illness," said Bopp in a written description that was displayed next to the sculpture.
 "It is a story of some of my physiological ambushes and health challenges and how I have responded, with much professional help, medicine and procedures, fortitude, and good fortune."

-Bopp was born and raised near Lansing, Mich., completed his undergraduate studies at Hope College in Holland, Mich., and worked toward a graduate degree at Miami University of Ohio.
-In the 1970s he began teaching at Mount Greylock High School in Williamstown, Mass.
+Bopp was born and raised near Lansing, Mich., completed his undergraduate studies at Hope College in Holland, Mich.

 "My sculpture is a therapeutic expression of my resilience, positive energy and spirit, and eternal optimism.
 It has been given to the Southwestern Vermont Regional Cancer Center to symbolize my deep gratitude for the profound help of expert health care providers and to inspire others afflicted with cancer," said Bopp.